hl-valdemar/honeylang/README.md

 }
 ```

-### Comptime Functions
+### Compile-time Functions

-Functions declared with `comptime` exist only at compile time and cannot be
-called at runtime.
+Functions declared with `comptime` exist only at compile time and cannot be called at runtime.
 All parameters are implicitly comptime.

-**Comptime function calls must use the `!` postfix** to make compile-time
+**Comptime function calls must use the** `!` postfix to make compile-time

 evaluation explicit in the code:

 ```honey